Wireless networks have expanded beyond person-to-person communications,

 - Review of random processes, noise, and the wireless communications system

 - Designing appropriate wireless receiver structures to achieve given design goals

-- Channel estimation (estimating an unknown filter response) and equalization (finding a deconvolution filter) using linear estimation and least squares
+- Modeling wireless channels, and applying channel estimation (estimating an unknown filter response) and equalization (finding a deconvolution filter) techniques

 - Estimating carrier frequency offset using parameters of an unknown sinusoid in noise

 - Applying antenna selection and signal combining in different multiple antenna diversity systems, including transmit beamforming, spatial multiplexing, and space-time coding

 - Review of noise-shaping modulation, advanced data converters, fractional-N phase-locked loops

 - Review of sampling receivers, N-path filters, and pre-distortion linearization

 - Learn the role of digital signal processing in wireless communications systems